KeshavSanthanam/keshavsanthanam.github.io/_posts/2024-05-15-productivity.md

 - apps: Alarmy [Android + iOS], I Can't Wake Up!
 [Android] (allows multiple barcodes in free version), etc.

 ### Melatonin as a way to sleep (*not nap*) earlier than usual (without relying on lots of self-discipline)
-- :triangular_flag_on_post:melatonin 0.5-1 hr before desired sleep time
+- 🚩melatonin 0.5-1 hr before desired sleep time
 - WARNING: Begin dosing at <0.5 mg.
 May cause excess drowsiness in some people (myself included) the following day, especially during naps

 ## Conclusion
 I don't have much experience with most of these, so take it for what its worth.
-I recommend trying the lowest-effort strategies first since they may have a higher ROI (since the "I" is smaller in the "ROI"). :)
+I recommend trying the lowest-effort strategies first since they may have a higher ROI (since the "I" is smaller in the "ROI").